bingsoup/ticket-to-ride-ai/readme.md

 Follow the interactive prompts to:

 1. Select the number of players (2-4)
-2. Choose AI agent types for each player
+2. Choose AI agent types or play yourself for each player
-3. Watch the game play out
+3. Watch the game play out or play against AI

 ## Project Structure